avo-hq/docs.avohq.io/docs/2.0/customization.md

 When you configure the `home_path` option, the `Get started` sidebar item will be hidden in the development environment.

-Now, whenever a user clicks the logo, they will be redirected to `/avo/dashboard`.
+Now, users will be redirected to `/avo/dashboard` whenever they click the logo.
 You can use this configuration option alongside the `set_initial_breadcrumbs` option to create a more cohesive experience.

 ```ruby{2-5}
 Avo.configure do |config|